AbirlalBera/CYBER_SECURITY/RANGER/Linux Privilege Escalation.md

 -----------------------------

+# COMMANDS:

-hostname : The hostname command will return the hostname of the target machine
+hostname : The hostname command will return the hostname of the target machine.

+uname -a :